AyahNassar/WebTechProject/README.md

 ### Styling
 The system's primary style is based on the sleek and user-friendly 'Core UI Admin Dashboard' template.

+### Usage
+Follow the login prompts to access the dashboard tailored to your role (Administrator, Station Manager, or Public Viewer).

+### Additional Information
+Utilize provided templates for 404 and 500 error messages.
+Bootstrap Modal templates are preferred for any necessary pop-ups, avoiding default express-style messages.

 ## Technology Stack
 Backend